 - a) sheeting positions on deck for each storm and heavy-weather sail; - b) for each storm or heavy-weather jib, a means to attach the luff to the stay, independent of any luff-groove device.
 A heavy weather jib shall have the means of attachment readily available.
-A storm jib shall have the means of attachment permanently attached; - c) when a storm trysail is required by OSR 4.26.4 (g) it shall be capable of being sheeted independently of the boom with area not greater than 17.5% mainsail luff length x mainsail foot length.
-The storm trysail shall have neither headboard nor battens, however a storm trysail is not required in a yacht with a rotating wing mast which can adequately substitute for a trysail; - d) if a storm trysail is required by OSR 4.26.4 (g) the yacht's sail number and letter(s) shall be placed on both sides of the trysail (or on a rotating wing mast as substitute for a trysail) in as large a size as practicable; - f) a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points; - g) either a storm trysail as defined in OSR 4.26.4(c), or mainsail reefing to reduce the luff by at least 40%. - i) It is strongly recommended that the heavy-weather jib does not contain aromatic polyamides, carbon fibres and other high modulus fibres.
+A storm jib shall have the means of attachment permanently attached; - c) a storm trysail which shall be capable of being sheeted independently of the boom with area not greater than 17.5% mainsail luff length x mainsail foot length.
+The storm trysail shall have neither headboard nor battens, however a storm trysail is not required in a yacht with a rotating wing mast which can adequately substitute for a trysail; - d) the storm trysail as required by OSR 4.26.4 (c) shall have the yacht's sail number and letter(s) shall be placed on both sides of the trysail (or on a rotating wing mast as substitute for a trysail) in as large a size as practicable; - e) a storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum length 65% height of the foretriangle; - f) a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points; - h) in the case of a yacht with an in-mast furling mainsail, the storm trysail must be capable of being set while the mainsail is furled. - i) It is strongly recommended that the heavy-weather jib does not contain aromatic polyamides, carbon fibres and other high modulus fibres.